spiritlake/ares-extras/plugins/txt/readme.md

 This outputs as: `<TXT> From Skew -> (to Pikachu) Hello there!`

-## Web Portal

-In addition to the included web portal files, you'll want to add a line of code to `/app/templates/components/live-scene-custom-scenepose.hbs` if you want to enable texting from portal scenes.

-`{{live-scene-txt scenePose=scenePose scene=scene}}`

 ## Uninstalling

 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).